SEND HELP

 What You Need To Know:

-A gory, chaotic ride that keeps you guessing, SEND HELP pits one of Hollywood’s current greats, Rachel McAdams, against breakout star Dylan O’Brien in director Sam Raimi’s return to his roots.
-The story revolves around Linda Little, a hard-working but awkward employee who finds herself stranded on a desert island with her horrible boss, Bradley Preston.
-Linda is more than up to the task of finding food, water and shelter.
-Bradley, meanwhile, still wants to be a boss.
-For those who are familiar with Raimi’s work, SEND HELP is exactly what you might expect.
-It’s witty, well-paced and overtly bloody.
+SEND HELP presents a gory, chaotic ride that keeps viewers guessing.
+It pits one of Hollywood’s current great actresses, Rachel McAdams, against breakout star Dylan O’Brien in Director Sam Raimi’s return to his roots.
+The story follows Linda Little, a hard-working but awkward employee who ends up stranded on a desert island with her horrible boss, Bradley Preston.
+Linda handles the task of finding food, water and shelter.
+Bradley, meanwhile, still tries to act like he’s the boss.
+What follows turns into a back-and-forth game of cat-and-mouse where Bradley depends on Linda to survive but still hates her.
+Meanwhile, Linda starts to enjoy how much Bradley relies on her and takesadvantage of it.

 Content: